DUNE-DAQ/dfmodules/docs/Appendix.md

 sender_gen -c [json file path] [name of the configuration folder]

 An example json configuration file is placed in scripts folder.
 It contains besides other things Hardwaremap.
 The hardware map afterwards defines number of fragments, type of subdetector and type of fragments.
-Another important parameter for TrSendermodule is data size which set the size of fragments.
+Another important parameter for TrSender module is data size which set the size of fragments.
 The function of w_token_count is to prevent overloading.
 After creating configuration, we are able to run it with nanorc:

 nanorc [name of the configuration folder] [partition name]